 Q: Will my research qualify for SRP 99/199 credit?

 A: Many of our students partake in SRP 99/199 research for course credit.
-Depending on the study(ies) to which you are assigned, there may be an opportunity to pursue SRP 99/199 credit.
+Depending on the study(ies) that you onboard onto, there may be an opportunity to pursue SRP 99/199 credit.

 Q: What benefits will I gain from the program?

-A: CTSI-RAP offers its students many benefits, ranging from: clinical research experience, hospital volunteer hours, mentorship and career guidance, patient contact, shadowing/rounding with medical teams, observing procedures, leadership opportunities, interaction with healthcare specialists, professional networking, and abstracts/posters/publications.
+A: CTSI-RAP offers its students many benefits, ranging from: clinical research experience, hospital volunteer hours, providing and receiving mentorship and career guidance, patient contact, shadowing/rounding with medical teams, observing procedures, leadership opportunities, interaction with healthcare specialists, professional networking, and abstracts/posters/publications.

 Q: What if I am not pursuing a pre-med major?